 My previous post about sustainable tourism talked about what the term actually means.
 Now I’d like to address another question: why?

-I think numerous articles, for example this one and this one, have addressed the environmental benefits of engaging in sustainable tourism really well.
+Numerous articles, for example this one and this one, have addressed the environmental benefits of engaging in sustainable tourism really well.
 That’s why I’m going to focus on a few other reasons why traveling sustainably is a good idea.

 One of those being that it’s good for people, too.